 One of the best tools in your job search tool kit is a professional network.
 LinkedIn is a great staring point.
 Now, the time to build your network is now, NOT when you decide you are seeking another job.
 So, in addition to maintaining connections with friends and co-workers, this is an excellent way to advertise your experience without actually telling the world that you are actively looking.
 Recruiters are constantly searching LinkedIn for candidates for their open roles.
 Taking full advantage of this resource is a smart way to get yourself noticed and in the conversation.

-So where do you find the job opportunities you are seeking?
+Now that you have the education, training, and a network, now you have to ask yourself, "Where are the brewery jobs near me?"
 Well, there is word of mouth, but that assumes that someone who knows you and hears of an opportunity will actually come to you with it.
 Most people utilize several job boards.
 Job boards are broken down into two categories.
 There are general job boards with no specialty like indeed.com and then there are niche job boards in your target industry like breweryjobs.com.
 There are different ways to utilize these boards.

 In addition to reviewing current open positions, you can normally set up a job alert to notify you about new positions that match your criteria.
 For example, you may be looking for a role as a Brewer Tech in the Atlanta, Georgia area.
 So if you aren’t open to relocation, you want to only hear about the local opportunities.